Barry8197/UV-Sintec/README.md

 ## Sintec - Database

 Contains the files required to build a Database in Postgresql for the Beam Profile of an LED.
 Consists of three main python modules called "Table_Create.py" , "Database_Update.py" and "LEDSweep.py".
-These files are discussed to a greater extent in the README file in Sintec - Database.
+These files are discussed to a greater extent in the README.md file in Sintec - Database.

 This folder also contains the python modules "Cosine_Power_Model.py" and "Gaussian_Power_Model.py".
 These files are imported into the "LEDSweep.py" and are included this folder to simplify the importing of the modules.
 They are discussed to a greater extent in the Sintec - Model folder.